Grien25/DAITK/Progression.md

 ## Stage 1 – Setup
 - Use `decomp-toolkit` to split your binary and produce `.s` files.
-- Launch the GUI with `python3 scripts/function_browser.py` to browse the `asm/` folder and filter functions.
+- Launch the GUI with `python3 scripts/function_browser.py` to browse the `asm/` folder.
+Select a file to view its functions in a second table and double-click a function to open the assembly.
 - Create empty `recomp_obj/`, `src/`, and `logs/` folders for later stages.

 ## Stage 2 – Automated Decompilation